Nabeelfarooqi/password-manager/README.md

-Password Generator
+# Password Manager

-    A Java Swing desktop application that generates cryptographically secure passwords using SecureRandom.
+A Java Swing desktop application that generates cryptographically secure passwords and stores them locally using SQLite.

-Features
+## Features

-    Generates secure 12-character passwords
+- Generates secure 12-character passwords using SecureRandom

-    Guarantees at least one uppercase, lowercase, number, and special character
+- Makes sure there is at least one uppercase, lowercase, number, and special character

-    Simple one-click GUI
+- Save passwords with site and username

+- View all saved entries in a password.db file

+- Local storage in SQLite

-How to Run
+## How to Run

-    Make sure when the files are setup in your IDE run from the GeneratePasswordButton.java
+Either clone the entire repo or open the project into your personal IDE.
+Make sure to add sqlite-jdbc from Maven.
+Run `GeneratePasswordButton.java`

-Files
+## Files

-    src/PasswordGenerator.java` — core password generation logic
+- `src/PasswordGenerator.java` — core password generation logic

-    src/GeneratePasswordButton.java` — Swing GUI
+- `src/GeneratePasswordButton.java` — Swing GUI + database integration

+- `src/DatabaseManager.java` — SQLite connection and queries

+- `passwords.db` — auto-created on first run